Alternative Ed Grants

 This grant is a planning and implementation grant.
 It continues the work that our "Recovery School" task force started and will focus on community coalition and capacity building.
 To start, the grant will fund one position to support the community coalition's efforts towards a strategic plan for supporting all learners.

-This grant is for two years and provides $100,000 a year in funding.
+This grant is for two years and provides $100,000 per year in funding.
 If everything goes as planned, the grant can continue for an additional three years.

 Office of System and School Improvement from OSPI

-This grant is for a year and provides $20,000 of funding.
+This grant is for one year and provides $20,000 of funding.